General agreement – General Payment Services Agreement, conditions of which are applied to the Merchant.

 39. The Parties (the Merchant and Paysera) commit not to store the identification data of the Payment tools of Buyers, ensure the confidentiality of identification data of the Payment tools of Buyers and personal data and guarantee that such data will not become known to any third persons, including employees of the Merchant.

-40. The Merchant, using Paysera services for business or professional needs, is recommended to place a “Label of Quality and Reliability” on the Merchant's website during the Agreement validity period along with a reference to the System, following the instructions given here.
+40. The Merchant, using Paysera services for business or professional needs, is recommended to place a “Trust Badge” on the Merchant's website during the Agreement validity period along with a reference to the System, following the instructions given here.

 41. The Merchant agrees for their logotype and description of services provided and/or goods sold by them to be displayed in the System.
 Paysera has the right to delete such descriptions from the System without a separate warning and without indicating reasons for such deletion.